cscoderr/blott_assessment/README.md

 - production

-Change the .env.example file to .env and add the required apikey To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:
+_\*Change the .env.example file to .env and add the required apikey._

+To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh